Alec1017/mifare-classic-cloner/README.md

 ![banner](assets/logo.png)

-## What is mfcc?
+## What is mfc-cloner?

-Mfcc is a way to facilitate easy cloning of mifare classic cards.
+Mfc-cloner is a way to facilitate easy cloning of mifare classic cards.

 It is a wrapper around libnfc and mfoc that streamlines the decrypting and writing process.